What Is Distributed Pipelining?

 If you enable distributed pipelining for a subsystem that contains these blocks, HDL Coder generates a warning message during code generation in the HDL Code Generation Check Report.
 This message identifies blocks that act as barriers for distributed pipelining in the subsystem.
 HDL Coder distributes pipeline registers around nested subsystems.

 BPSK Modulator Baseband

 PN Sequence Generator

 To see the distributed pipelining information in the report, before you generate code for each subsystem or model reference, enable the optimization report.
-To enable this report, in the HDL Code tab, select Report Options, and then select Generate optimization report.
+In the HDL Code tab, select Report Options, and then select Generate optimization report.

-When you generate the optimization report, in the Distributed Pipelining section, you see the effect of the distributed pipelining optimization.
-If distributed pipelining is unsuccessful, the report shows diagnostic messages and offending blocks that caused distributed pipelining to fail.
+When you generate the optimization report, in the Distributed Pipelining section, you see the effect of the distributed pipelining optimization for the subsystems that have distributed pipelining enabled in the generated model and in the Distributed Pipelining Summary.
+If distributed pipelining is unsuccessful, the report shows diagnostic messages and blocks that caused distributed pipelining to fail.